lparolari/cobench/README.md

 * `MIGC`
 * `sd14`

-Each folder contains the necessary scripts and checkpoints for generating images from layout-guided prompts.
+Each folder contains the necessary scripts and checkpoints for generating images from layout-guided instructions.

 ## Getting Started